MasterMind90/cms/README.md

 - Does not change the filename internally so that java compilation works as expected.
 - Added a config to use normal JVM instead of gcj for Java.
-  *Note: The sandbox works strangely with JVM.
-Using the default jvm_flags, it won't even run if the problem memory limit is set lower than 2GB.*
+  *Note: For the sandbox to work with JVM, the use_cg_memory_limit config needs to be enabled, or you will need to set a very large memory_limit.*
 - Tags support in the ranking web server and the scoreboard can be filtered according to tag.
 For example 'guest' and 'local' flag.
 - It now record stderr and stdout of an evaluation.
 Available in